People who use NABS and are under the age of 65 need to transition to the NDIS to continue receiving Auslan interpreting services.

 You will pay for interpreting services from your Plan.

-For now, if you are over 65, NABS is still free for your private healthcare appointments.
-If you get NDIS before 65, you can keep it after 65.
+For now if you are over 65 with no NDIS Plan, NABS is free for your private healthcare appointments.

 NABS has created helpful information sheets about NDIS, go to https://www.nabs.org.au/ndis-information-sheets.html